-Since launching in New Zealand in 2017, Sharesies has signed up over 350,000 investors who have invested over $1 billion with the platform.
-There are two key companies behind Sharesies — Sharesies Limited and Sharesies Nominee Limited.
+Since launching in New Zealand in 2017, Sharesies has signed up over 500,000 investors who have invested over $1.9 billion with the platform.
+There are 2 key companies behind Sharesies: Sharesies Limited and Sharesies Nominee Limited.

 Sharesies Limited is a Registered Financial Services Provider in New Zealand and runs the company, while Sharesies Nominee Limited is in charge of custodial services for customer money.

-In Australia, Sharesies AU Pty Limited acts as a representative of Sanlam Private Wealth Pty Limited, which has an Australian Financial Services Licence and is regulated by ASIC.
+In Australia, Sharesies AU Pty Ltd acts as a representative of Sanlam Private Wealth Pty Ltd, which has an Australian Financial Services Licence and is regulated by ASIC.

 How does Sharesies work?

-Sharesies platform has a few unique features that might raise a few eyebrows.
+The Sharesies platform has a few unique features that might raise a few eyebrows.
 Primarily, the share trading app lets you invest as little as a few cents at a time into Australian stocks.
 This is unique because you'd normally need to invest $500 minimum into Australian-listed companies.
-So how do they do it?
+So how does Sharesies do it?

-When you buy CHESS-Sponsored ASX shares, you're normally provided with a unique holder identification number (HIN) registered by the Australian Securities Exchange as proof of your ownership.
-Part of having your own HIN means that you must abide by a few rules – one rule is that you must invest at least $500 into each ASX-listed company.
+When you buy CHESS-sponsored Australian Securities Exchange (ASX) shares, you're normally provided with a unique holder identification number (HIN) registered by the ASX as proof of your ownership.
+Part of having your own HIN means that you must abide by a few rules – 1 rule is that you must invest at least $500 into each ASX-listed company.

-Like Australian share trading platform Superhero, Sharesies gets around this by registering all users on the one HIN.
+Like Australian share trading platform Superhero, Sharesies gets around this by registering all users on the 1 HIN.
 This means your ownership is not recorded by the ASX, but by Sharesies.